hujhax/austin-improv-wiki/Dandy.md

 The duo only put on one show, on January 7, 2014 at [[The Hideout Theatre]], before Clay's untimely death on February 13, 2014.
 It was Clay's last performance.

+Their last rehearsal was two weeks before Clay's death and consisted of watching the show and discussing the future direction of the duo.

 ## Media
 ### Videos
 * [http://vimeo.com/84908395 Video of their 1/7/14 debut show.]